 Ms. Carty, congratulations on your nomination.
-It is reassuring that President Biden has nominated you, a consummate professional with decades of experience working with the United Nations and the Department of State to this role to help address the economic hyperstandard and social shallowers for in the rights.

-nomic, humanitarian, and social challenges facing the globe.
+It is reassuring that President Biden has nominated you, a consummate professional with decades of experience working with the United Nations and the Department of State to this role to help address the economic, humanitarian, and social challenges facing the globe.